observablehq/framework/docs/javascript.md

 You rolled ${Math.floor(Math.random() * 20) + 1}.
 (Reload the page to re-roll.)

-Like fenced code blocks, inline expressions automatically re-run when referenced reactive variables change (or when you edit the page during preview).
+Like fenced code blocks, inline expressions automatically re-run when referenced reactive variables change or when you edit the page during preview.

 The current time is ${new Date(now).toLocaleTimeString("en-US")}.